 Marina Barnett, MSW, DSW

-My courses are highly interactive and focus on 4 key areas of skill acquisition: advocacy and commitment to social justice, assessment, working with diverse populations, and use of technology.
-I focus on these skills because, I recognize that there will be many challenges that our students will face in the future.
+I focus on advocacy and commitment to social justice, assessment, working with diverse populations, and the use of technology, because I recognize that there will be many challenges that our students will face in the future.
 They will emerge out of college in the midst of a recession at a time when conservative pundits and ideologues are once again questioning the social work profession and undervaluing its contributions to society.
 It will be necessary for them to be active leaders in their communities and advocates for their clients.
 My vision for my students is that they see themselves as leaders capable of engaging any population.
 Through modeling, I seek to inspire them to be active contributors to the communities in which they live and work.

 My courses demonstrate the social work values of partnering with clients, non-judgementalism, and valuing the uniqueness and capabilities of individuals.
 An assessment of strengths is an integral aspect of both my teaching and my practice.
 I believe that every person has inherent strengths and gifts that will allow them to contribute to society and address their own issues.
 For this reason, community partners are welcomed into the classroom to help design interventions, develop research protocols, and provide valuable insights regarding community dynamics.